The Earl Carroll Vanities: Alumni

 Over the years, the revue proved to be a training ground for up-and-coming talent.
-In 1924, Sophie Tucker was Carroll's featured “chirper.”
+In 1924, Sophie Tucker was Carroll's featured "chirper."
 W. C. Fields was credited as both a comic and an author in the 1928 show.
 Jack Benny made his Broadway debut in the 1930 edition.
 Burton Lane, who would later compose several other Broadway scores, contributed music to the 1931 edition.
-In 1932, long before he wrote “Over the Rainbow,” Harold Arlen composed “I Gotta Right to Sing the Blues” for Carroll.
+In 1932, long before he wrote "Over the Rainbow," Harold Arlen composed "I Gotta Right to Sing the Blues" for Carroll.
 The scenery and costumes that appeared in that number (and throughout the evening) brought a young Vincente Minnelli recognition.
 Also in that year, the comic Milton Berle played a number of eccentric characters, as he would frequently do in his television show three decades later.

-Of course, not all of the revue's contributors went on to become household names; lesser-known alumni included Joe Cook, Lillian Roth, Ted Healy, David Chasen, George Moran, Charles Mack, Peggy Hopkins Joyce, Kathryn Reed Altman, Faith Bacon, Will Mahoney, Frank Mitchell Yvette Rugel, Geneva Duker, and Beryl Wallace.
+Of course, not all of the revue's contributors went on to become household names.
+Lesser-known alumni included Kathryn Reed Altman, Faith Bacon, David Chasen, Joe Cook, Geneva Duker, Ted Healy, Naomi Johnson, Peggy Hopkins Joyce, Charles Mack, Will Mahoney, Frank Mitchell, George Moran, Lillian Roth, Yvette Rugel, Jean Tennyson, and Beryl Wallace.

-Actors’ equity
+Actors' equity

-Propriety wasn’t the only scandal that plagued the production.
-Before the first edition ever opened, actors were under the impression that they had auditioned for a vaudeville-type show—free from the purview of Actors’ Equity.
+Propriety wasn't the only scandal that plagued the production.
+Before the first edition ever opened, actors were under the impression that they had auditioned for a vaudeville-type show—free from the purview of Actors' Equity.
 When they realized that they were rehearsing a revue, they demanded that Carroll either hire an all-Equity cast or join the Producing Managers' Association.
 Carroll fired the Equity members.
 In retaliation, around 150 Equity members refused employment with Carroll.

 Variations and legacy

 By the mid-1920s, audiences were starting to crave storylines; Carroll took notice.
 With Murder at the Vanities (1933), he successfully inserted a revue into a book musical.
-The first edition of The Earl Carroll’s Sketch Book opened in 1929, but patrons surmised that it was merely the Vanities under a different guise.
-Carroll’s last attempt to re-stage his signature revue on Broadway closed after twenty-five performances.
+The first edition of The Earl Carroll's Sketch Book opened in 1929, but patrons surmised that it was merely the Vanities under a different guise.
+Carroll's last attempt to re-stage his signature revue on Broadway closed after twenty-five performances.
 Bankruptcy prompted Carroll to take his operation to Los Angeles, where his spacious theatre drew appreciative crowds, especially among soldiers on leave during World War II.
 The new venue, with its table-and-chair seating arrangement, had the cabaret atmosphere he had once hoped to achieve in New York, notably with the fourth edition of the Vanities.
 In 1945, the Vanities inspired a musical film of the same title.
-Two other films inspired by Carroll's productions were Murder at the Vanities and The Earl Carroll Sketchbook.
+Two other films inspired by Carroll's productions were Murder at the Vanities and Earl Carroll Sketchbook.